Riley Motor: Nuffield Organization

-Nuffield took quick measures to firm up the Riley business.
-Autovia was no more, with just 35 cars having been produced.
+Nuffield quickly took measures to firm up the Riley business.
+Autovia was discontinued, having built only 35 cars.
 Riley refocused on the 4-cylinder market with two engines: A 1.5-litre 12 hp engine and the "Big Four", a 2.5-litre 16 hp unit (The hp figures are RAC Rating, and bear no relationship to bhp or kW).
-Only a few bodies were produced prior to the onset of war in 1939, and some components were shared with Morris for economies of scale.
-Though they incorporated a number of mechanical improvements- notably a Nuffield synchromesh gearbox- they were essentially interim models, suffering a loss of Riley character in the process.
-The new management responded to the concerns of the marque's loyal adherents by re-introducing the Kestrel 2.5 litre Sports Saloon in updated form, but as the factory was turned over to wartime production this was a short-lived development.
+Only a few bodies were made before the Second World War began in 1939, and some components were shared with Morris for economies of scale.
+They incorporated a number of mechanical improvements – notably a Nuffield synchromesh gearbox – but were essentially interim models, and had less of a Riley character.
+The new management responded to the concerns of the marque's loyal customers by re-introducing the Kestrel 2.5 litre Sports Saloon in updated form, but as the factory was turned over to wartime production, this was a short-lived development.

-After World War II, Riley took up the old engines in new models, based in concept on the 1936-8 'Continental', a fashionable 'notchback' design whose name had been changed prior to release to 'Close-Coupled Touring Saloon' owing to feared objections from Rolls-Royce.
-The RMA used the 1.5-litre engine, while the RMB got the Big Four.
-Both engines, being derived from pre-war models, lent themselves as power units for specials and new specialist manufacturers, such as Donald Healey.The RM line of vehicles, sold under the "Magnificent Motoring" tag line, were to be a re-affirmation of Riley values in both road behaviour and appearance.
-'Torsionic' front independent suspension and steering design inspired by the Citroën Traction Avant provided precise handling; their flowing lines were particularly well-balanced, marrying pre-war 'coachbuilt' elegance to more modern features, such as headlamps faired into the front wings.
-The RMC, a 3-seater roadster was an unsuccessful attempt to break into the American market, while the RMD was an elegant 4/5-seater two-door drophead, of which again few were made.
-The 1.5-litre RME and 2.5-litre RMF were later developments of the saloon versions, which continued in production into the mid-fifties.
+After the war, Riley installed the old engines in new models, based in concept on the 1936–38 'Continental', a fashionable 'notchback' design whose name had been changed prior to release to 'Close-Coupled Touring Saloon' owing to feared objections from Rolls-Royce.
+The 1.5-litre engine was installed in the RMA, and the Big Four was installed in the RMB.
+Both engines, being derived from pre-war models, lent themselves as power units for specials and new specialist manufacturers, such as Donald Healey.
+The RM series, sold under the "Magnificent Motoring" slogan, became a re-affirmation of Riley values in both road behaviour and appearance.
+'Torsionic' front independent suspension and steering design inspired by the Citroën Traction Avant provided precise handling.
+Their flowing lines were particularly well-balanced, combining pre-war coachbuilt elegance with more modern features, such as headlamps faired into the front wings.
+The RMC, a 3-seater roadster, was an unsuccessful attempt to break into the US market.
+The RMD was an elegant 4/5-seater two-door drophead, of which few were made.
+The 1.5-litre RME and 2.5-litre RMF were later developments of the saloon versions, which continued in production into the mid-1950s.

-Victor Riley was removed by Nuffield in 1947.
+Nuffield removed Victor Riley in 1947.
 In early 1949 the Coventry works were made an extension of Morris Motors' engine branch.
 Riley production was consolidated with MG at Abingdon.
 Wolseley production was moved to Cowley.
-Nuffield's marques were then organised in a similar way to those of General Motors: Morris was the value line, and Wolseley the luxury marque.
-Aside from their small saloons MG largely offered spartan performance, especially with their open sports cars, while Riley sought to be both sporty and luxurious.
-With Wolseley also fighting for the top position, however, the range was crowded and confused.
+Nuffield's marques were then organised in a similar way to those of General Motors: Morris was the economy, mass-market brand, and Wolseley the luxury marque.
+Aside from their small saloons, MG largely offered performance cars, especially with their open sportsters, while Riley sought to be both sporty and luxurious.
+With Wolseley also competing for the top position, however, the range was crowded and confused.